 If you believe Johnny Appleseed traipsed the frontier to share apples with sweet children, think again.
 Adult settlers were imbibing applejack for their own good time—up to 40% alcohol.
 (It was safer than water.)

 Our family held Christmas reunions near Amicalola Falls, Georgia, the highest cascading waterfall east of the Mississippi.
 Tourists applaud cheap elopement-trap Niagara Falls, but our 729-foot water crash steals its thunder.
 Known as “tumbling waters” in Cherokee, it rushes white over rough-hewn rock framed by stark trees.
 What’s more, southerners have too much sense to go over Amicalola Falls in a barrel.

 Dad wisely dispatched Herbert, my uncle, to seek applejack.
 Apples abound in North Georgia.
 Ellijay, the heart (or capital) of apple country, holds a festival every autumn to celebrate the crisp, cool harvest.
 Herbert, the postmaster general of the nearby hamlet Talking Rock, knew every nook and cranny of the mountains, including local stashes of bootleg apple brandy.

 Within and without our family, Herbert was a legend.
-When my mother met him in the late 1940s, he jounced the back roads in an old Army jeep.
+As a young man, he jounced the back roads in an old Army jeep.
 Years later, he cruised in a dusty-brown VW bug, with the black silhouette of a rearing horse artfully embellishing the driver’s door.

 Hanging out at Bonnie (Dad’s sister) and Herbert’s place was pure delight.
 Their backyard was a gnarly apple orchard.
 You could scoop up softly bruised fruit and place it in your flattened palm to entice the quarter horses to a nibble.
 I can still feel their lips brushing my skin in velvet greed.